Female Faculty Member teaching

 Professional licensure and certification requirements often vary from state to state.
 St. John’s University has not determined requirements for individual states beyond New York.
 If you reside or plan to reside outside New York you are strongly encouraged to contact the appropriate state licensing agency in that state to seek information and guidance before beginning the program.

-Interested in Education, but not sure if School Psychology, Doctor of Psychology is right for you?
+Interested in Social Sciences, but not sure if School Psychology, Doctor of Psychology is right for you?